|

 with them all.
 Then we will attempt to

 synthesize a composite verbalization that is both compact and useful.
-Then, at the end of this page, we will
+Then, at the end of this page, we will present

-Saga dating from 1996 (1).
+dating from 1996 (1).
+However, the

-However, the concept predates this by some several years.
-(1)
+concept predates this by some several years.
+(1) Raising problems having one thing

-problems having one thing in common – it’s out of our hands.
-(2)
+in common – it’s out of our hands.
+(2) Arguing that the proposed solution

-obstacles that will prevent the implementation.
-(5)
+prevent the implementation.
+(5) Raising doubts about the

-doubts about the collaboration of others.
+collaboration of others.
 In this first published verbalization we see the

 basic framework; the problem, solution, reservations, obstacles, and